holchan/AutomaLarWEB/.roo/cognee/README.md

 # <a id="2.0-The-Data-Contracts"></a>2.0 The Data Contracts: The System's Universal Language

+*The universal language of our system.
+This section defines the structure and purpose of the key data models, both transient (for control flow) and persistent (for the final graph).*

+---

 ## <a id="2.1-Core-Philosophy"></a>2.1 Core Philosophy: Separating Evidence from Verdict

 The fundamental principle behind our data models is the strict **separation of factual reporting from interpretive resolution**.
-This aligns perfectly with our architectural pillars:
+This aligns perfectly with our [**Four Pillars of the Architecture**](#1.3-The-Four-Pillars):

 -   **Parsers are "Intelligent Witnesses"**: They are experts on syntax and the immediate context of a single file.
 They report their findings as evidence in the form of a [**`RawSymbolReference`**](#2.2.3-The-Universal-Report).
 This evidence includes a list of high-probability candidate FQNs, but it is still just a report, not a conclusion.

 -   **The `GraphEnhancementEngine` is the "Verifier"**: It acts as the judge and jury.
-It takes the evidence from the parser, compares it against the known facts in the graph, and delivers a final verdict by creating a [**`Relationship`**](#2.4.1-The-Relationship-Model).
+It takes the evidence from the parser, compares it against the known facts in the graph, and delivers a final verdict by creating a [**`Relationship`**](#2.4.1-The-Relationship-Model) only when the evidence is unambiguous.

 This separation is what allows our core linking logic to be simple, deterministic, and language-agnostic.

+---

 ## <a id="2.2-The-Ingestion-&-Control-Flow-Models"></a>2.2 The Ingestion & Control Flow Models